Seresto Collar & Advantix: Can You Use Them Together for Maximum Flea & Tick Protection?

 Conclusion

-it is not recommended to use Seresto collars and Advantix together.
-If you are using a Seresto collar, it is best to stick with it alone to ensure your pet is as safe and healthy as possible.
+It is not recommended to use Seresto collars and Advantix together.
+If you use a Seresto collar, it is best to stick with it alone to ensure your pet is as safe and healthy as possible.

 However, if you need to use both products, it is best to consult your vet.
-That’s because, according to expert vets, both products contain similar ingredients, so using them simultaneously can lead to an overdose of active ingredients.
+According to expert vets, both products contain similar ingredients, so using them simultaneously can lead to overdosing on active ingredients.

 As a result, it can cause adverse side effects and potentially harm the pet.
 Thus, consult a veterinarian to determine your pet’s most appropriate flea and tick prevention method.